foodcoops/foodsoft/doc/SETUP_PRODUCTION.md

 The recommended way to run Foodsoft in production is using docker.
 Alternative options are discussed [in the wiki](https://github.com/foodcoops/foodsoft/wiki/Deployment-notes).
-If you have any questions, please contact the mailing list [foodsoft-discuss](http://foodsoft.274.s1.nabble.com/foodsoft-discuss-f5.html).
+If you have any questions, please have a look at the [forum](https://forum.foodsoft.net).

 ## Docker